LLNL/RAJA/docs/sphinx/feature/view.rst

    RAJA::View<double, RAJA::Layout<DIM>> Aview(A, N1, ..., Nn);

-Here the ``RAJA::View`` is templated on a type (ex. double, float, int, ...), and ``N1, ... , Nn`` identifies the stride in each dimension.
+Here the ``RAJA::View`` is templated on a type (ex. double, float, int, ...), and ``N1, ... , Nn`` identifies the number of elements in each dimension.

 The ``RAJA::Layout<DIM>`` encapsulates the number of dimensions , ``DIM`` , the ``RAJA::View`` will have.
 Accesing entries may then be done through the following accessor